acoli-repo/AURIS/guidelines/draft/refexp.md

 Texts for annotation should be automatically pre-annotated for nominal referring expressions.
 This document contains the guidelines for the algorithm.
 Normally, this is irrelevant for manual annotation and can be skipped.

+We provide a pre-annotation routine

 ## Markables

 The annotation task is to process each text in reading order and annotate/verify all markables (automatically pre-annotated) and their antecedents (including cases in which these are not pre-annotated).

 We distinguish between two types of markables, which are also to be marked as such:

--   **primary markable** (PM) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.
+-   **primary markable** (PM, automatically annotated as `?OLD`) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.
 For German and English, these are definite NPs and pronouns.
 For languages without grammatical marking of definiteness, these are all nominals and pronouns.

 	Primary markables are automatically extracted.
 The task of annotation is to assign every primary markable either an antecedent or a flag that marks them as new or non-referential.

 	> Note: This definition follows Krasavina and Chiarcos (2007).
 Chiarcos et al. (2016) singled out non-referential markables (NM)  from primary markables as they do not rely on automated pre-annotation.

--   **secondary markables** (SM) are antecedents for anaphoric expressions which have not been detected as primary markable.
+-   **secondary markables** (SM, automatically annotated as `?NEW`) are antecedents for anaphoric expressions which have not been detected as primary markable.

 	Typical secondary markables are  indefinite expressions (NP with indefinite article, *a dog*) or without article (*good weather*).
-Secondary markables are not automatically annotated.

-	> Note: In Chiarcos et al. (2016), this is restricted to noun phrases.
-Here,  it is extended to all words, so that we cover event anaphora.

-In automated pre-annotation, all primary markables are assigned the referentiality `?OLD`.
-The task of manual annotation is defined as annotating all primary markables and their antecedent from beginning to end, so that the presence of `?OLD` indicates that a text has not been fully annotated.
+In automated pre-annotation, all primary markables are assigned the referentiality `?OLD`, all secondary markables `?NEW`.
+The task of manual annotation is defined as annotating all primary markables and their antecedent from beginning to end, so that the presence of `?OLD` or `?NEW` indicates that a text has not been fully annotated.

 Word forms that are confirmed to be syntactically bound are not to be annotated.
 Forms that are ambiguous between bound and anaphoric pronouns are annotated as primary markables and to be disambiguated manually.